digital-asset/docs.daml.com/docs/2.7.4/docs/canton/usermanual/upgrading.rst

     * ``InterpretationDevError`` (Code: ``INTERPRETATION_DEV_ERROR``) with gRPC status ``FAILED_PRECONDITION``

 * The ``ContractKeyNotVisible`` error (previously encapsulated by ``GenericInterpretationError``) is now transformed into a ``ContractKeyNotFound`` to avoid information leaking.

+Upgrade to Release 2.6
+^^^^^^^^^^^^^^^^^^^^^^
+Version 2.6 will change the database schema used.
+Therefore, you will have to perform the database migration steps.
+Please note that depending on the size of the database, this operation can take many hours.
+Ensure that before starting your nodes, you vacuum your database to avoid long startup times.
+The participant node will refuse to startup due to initially extremely long database response times otherwise.

 Upgrade to Release 2.5
 ^^^^^^^^^^^^^^^^^^^^^^